 I like people.
 I am genuinely curious about how people work, why they think and do the things they do, and that curiosity shows.
-If I don’t understand you, I will ask you to explain yourself to me again, until I get it.
+If I don’t understand something you are tell me, I will ask you to explain it to me again, until I get it.
 I will suggest other resources in the community that might be a good match, in addition to what we are doing together.
 If we are not the best match therapeutically, I will suggest other people you might want to talk to.

 I have worked with a variety of individuals and presenting problems while in training, and can help most folks feel better.
-You’ll be the expert on your experiences, and I’ll be the expert on what the research says works, and we’ll get you in a better place shortly.
+You’ll be the expert on your experiences, and I’ll provide guidance on what the research says works, and we’ll get you in a better place shortly.

-As a psychologist, I help people decrease stress, set appropriate goals, and make better choices.
+As a psychologist, I help people decrease stress, set individualized goals, and find resources to promote success.
 I can help you talk about your feelings and what to do with them.
 We can sort out social communication puzzles and build better social skills.

-My favorite clients tend to struggle with anxiety and/or live on the Autism Spectrum.
-Together we celebrate diversity, appreciate new ways of thinking, and promote success.
+My favorite clients tend to struggle with anxiety and/or have autism/are neurodiverse.
+Together we celebrate that diversity, appreciate new ways of thinking, and promote success.